 Click on the photo to see Pam’s post on her Facebook business page about her soap.

-Best Presentation award goes to Irina Beketova of IB Organics Skincare in Texas for her incredible photography skills in capturing the mirror images of her soap, Enchanted Leaves, with such clarity.
+Best Presentation award goes to Irina Beketova of IB Organics in Texas for her incredible photography skills in capturing the mirror images of her soap, Enchanted Leaves, with such clarity.
 The deep blue background gives excellent contrast to the soaps, while highlighting the blue parts of the soaps.

 Read more about Irina’s soap by clicking on the photo to see her post on Instagram.